-On April 23rd the FCC voted and approved allocation of the new 6GHz band for the use of Wi-Fi.
+On April 23rd the FCC voted and approved allocation of the new 6GHz band for Wi-Fi.
 While it seemed like a blessing for the Wi-Fi users, in reality the industry encountered a problem: there are thousands of licensed microwave 6GHz links in the United States, mainly used by the cellular industry, various utility and safety services; furthermore, there are broadcasters (fixed and mobile) that are using part of this band for BAS (Broadcast Auxiliary Service, e.g. for sporting events, stadiums, etc).
 Naturally, now they fear that unlicensed 6GHz activity might cause signal disruptions.
 The mobile industry is taking steps of its own, applying to the FCC to allocate a chunk of the 6GHz band for 5G operations.

 The Wi-Fi industry in general is not interested in starting a war, so instead of fighting over 6GHz dominance, they’re actively searching for ways to share the spectrum, similar to the reality related to the existing bands that are shared successfully amongst different license exempt technologies.
 One solution is using Automatic Frequency Coordination, which could leave out unwanted interferences, but also requires Wi-Fi devices to be registered in databases and become ‘geo location aware’.
 The Dynamic Spectrum Alliance has already shared a detailed report on how AFC could automatically control any unlicensed band.